wallberg/blog/_drafts/review-acquiring-genomes.md

 ## Part Three.
 Planetary Legacy

+This section reviews the planetary legacy of life through space and time.
+We first review how humans have become increasingly specialized in our activities over time.
+And the authors say "This trend toward increasing specialization is not limited to humans.
+Specialization increases in ecosystems as they develop".
+Cells have increased in specialization and their associations have become more specialized and complex.
+And we can trace the lineage of the complex physiology of human beings back through time:

+> \[...] we come from symbiotic microbes, from nucleated specialized cells, from wormlike and lungfishlike animals, from reptiles and insectivores, prosimians and anthropoid apes--from form upon form.
+At no time in the past since the first life began did our lineage or the system itself ever die. {% cite margulisAcquiringGenomesTheory2002 -l 127 %}

-First we are introduced to \[...]
-Vernadsky, a scientist who asserted and demonstrated that life is not made up of special matter, as widely held at the time, but of ordinary matter, primarily salty water and complex minerals.
+Next we are introduced to Vladimir Vernadsky, a scientist who asserted and demonstrated that life is not made up of special matter, as commonly believed at the beginning of the 20th century, but of ordinary matter, primarily salty water and complex minerals.
 All life, including humans, are composed of the same materials as the planet itself.

 Next is James Lovelock who introduced the Gaia Hypothesis, essentially that the living and non-living components of the Earth's biosphere affect each other.
 The non-living matter is not static; it wasn't the way it is in the past, the life helped shaped it in the same way it has shaped the life.
-Life is composed of minerals and chemicals and water, and life regulates itself, so the biosphere is organism- like in many ways.
+Life is composed of minerals and chemicals and water, and life regulates itself, so the biosphere is organism-like in many ways.
 The authors contend his hypothesis now has enough evidence to support promotion to a Theory.

 * Calcium is a toxic waste but is recycled into organisms with shells and bones.
 * Life removed carbon dioxide from the atmosphere preventing it from evaporating away.
 * Life flourished before the oxygenated atmosphere which create the oxygen in the atmosphere.
 Then new life evolved to make use of the oxygen.

-Gaia could be called "Earth as a homeostatic chemical system", or "a giant ecosystem", but Gaia is a good choice because it is memorable and conveys the organism-like nature of the Earth's biosphere, though it is not considered an actual organism.
+The authors say Gaia could be called "Earth as a homeostatic chemical system", or "a giant ecosystem", but Gaia is a good choice because it is memorable and conveys the organism-like nature of the Earth's biosphere, though it is not considered an actual organism.

 > Our new definition of species, that organisms with the same number and kind of integrated genomes in common belong to the same species, depends on the recognition that all nucleated organisms are composite.
 All are products of integrated symbionts.
 The idea is that if two organisms (individuals) are members of the same species, then they are composed of precisely the same set of symbionts.
 Since bacteria are not formed by integration of symbionts, they lack species.
 The advantage of our analysis is that all nucleated organisms are assignable to species whether or not they ever engage in sex. {% cite margulisAcquiringGenomesTheory2002 -l 142 %}